 Strawberries and summer go hand in hand.
 There are many scrumptious strawberry recipes on my blog, like fresh strawberry pie, strawberry cream pie, and fresh strawberry jam.
 But this strawberry poke cake includes a tender and moist white cake filled with flavorful strawberry jello.
 It’s then topped with whipped cream and fresh strawberries.
 It’s so refreshing and so easy to make.

-More Summer Recipe Ideas
+More Summer Recipes

 But wait, there’s more!
 For more summer recipe ideas, check out these posts:

-I always like to look on the optimistic side of life, but I am realistic enough to know that life is a complex matter.
+I always like to look at the optimistic side of life.
+But I am realistic enough to know that life is a complex matter.